- Home

 - Wessex Water has no influence over these requirements through the planning process.
 We can only accept flows from new developments once planning permission has been granted and the Local Planning Authority and Natural England are satisfied that the relevant nutrient neutrality tests have been achieved.

-The Levelling-up and Regeneration Act – which gained royal assent on 26 October 2023 – amended the Water Industry Act to require additional nutrient removal to achieve the Technically Achievable Limit for either phosphorus (0.25mg/l) or nitrogen (10mg/l) at WRCs serving populations of greater than 2,000 within specified areas by 2030.
+- Our plans include upgrades to comply with the Levelling-up and Regeneration Act 2023, which amended the Water Industry Act 1991 to require additional nutrient removal to achieve the Technically Achievable Limit for either phosphorus (0.25mg/l) or nitrogen (10mg/l) at WRCs serving populations of greater than 2,000 within specified areas by 2030.

 The sensitive catchments – as designated on 25 January 2024 – within the Wessex Water region are:- Hampshire Avon Special Area of Conservation (SAC) - Phosphorus

-- Poole Harbour Special Protection Area (SPA) / Ramsar - Phosphorus and Nitrogen.
+- Poole Harbour Special Protection Area (SPA) - Phosphorus and Nitrogen

 In considering options for managing treated foul effluent arising from PTPs, developers are at liberty to seek a sewer connection to our sewerage network for further treatment at our WRCs.
 Understandably, unless adopted, liability for the continued maintenance and operation of the PTP and network upstream of the point of connection to the public sewer will remain with the developer/owner.
 There is also no discount for pre-treated domestic sewage, with charges likely established via a bulk sewerage agreement if the PTP serves multiple properties. - Wessex Water has received queries from developers seeking to contribute towards planned phosphorus removal schemes at our WRCs to bring schemes forward, or to fund new schemes at our WRCs where no new (or additional) phosphorus removal is planned.
-We are actively engaging with Ofwat, our economic regulator, about whether there are changes than can be made to the regulatory framework to facilitate this.
+Under our current economic regulatory framework this is not something that we are able to pursue.

-- The Government’s announcement in 2022 also advised of a new Nutrient Mitigation Scheme to be administered by Natural England, although this remains in development and to date has limited catchment coverage.
-We are, however, aware that some councils are developing their own nutrient mitigation schemes and there are a range of existing nutrient offsetting schemes and catchment markets within our region offering temporary and longer-term mitigation solutions for developers.
+- The Government have launched a new Nutrient Mitigation Scheme to be administered by Natural England, although this remains in development and to date has limited catchment coverage.
+Some councils have developed their own nutrient mitigation schemes and there are a range of existing nutrient offsetting schemes and catchment markets within our region offering temporary and longer-term mitigation solutions for developers.

 Toby Willison